frephs/IS24-AM21/documentation_wip/uml.md

 Token <-- TokenColors : uses
 GameBoard "1"*--"4" Deck : is composed of
-GameBoard "1"*--"1" CommonBoard : is composed of GameBoard "1"*--"1" ScoreBoard : is composed of
+GameBoard "1"*--"1" CommonBoard : is composed of
+Game "1"*--"1" ScoreBoard : is composed of

 Player --|> Iterable : implements
 Player --* PlayerBoard: composed of